Kirt Manwaring: Baseball career

 Manwaring was selected by the Boston Red Sox in the 12th round of the 1983 free-agent draft but, did not sign.
 He was then selected by the San Francisco Giants in the second round of the 1986 draft out of Coastal Carolina University at the age of 21.
-A little over a year later, he made his major league debut with the Giants, then spent the next several years splitting time between the major and minor leagues.
+A little over a year later, he made his major league debut with the Giants.
+He played in the 1989 World Series between the Giants and the Oakland A’s that was rocked by a 6.9 magnitude earthquake.

 Manwaring earned a Gold Glove Award in 1993.
 He finished the season with the National League's second-highest percentage of throwing out base stealers (45 percent).
-He spent a decade with the Giants, until they traded him to the Houston Astros for Rick Wilkins and cash, in July 1996.
-At the end of the season, he signed with the Colorado Rockies.
+He spent a decade with the Giants, until he was traded in July 1996 to the Houston Astros for Rick Wilkins and cash.
+He then became a free agent and chose to sign with the Colorado Rockies.
 He finished his last season in 1999.
 He is currently a catching instructor for the Giants.

 Manwaring was a standout baseball player at Horseheads High School in Horseheads, New York.